protocol/launchpad/content/en/tutorials/ipld/ipld-pathing/index.md

 ipfs dag get QmQ2ocFLq6d7ZiVEQfuEGEr4niJmdSscoyLkgTKRWmAEqg/docs/codecs/known | jq
 ```

-This command traverses the IPLD structure & finds the CID of the root of the `/docs/codec/known` directory on Github.
+This command traverses the IPLD structure & finds the CID of the `/docs/codec/known` directory on Github.
 The output that you see should match the file structure of the Github repo above.

 ![Deeper IPLD structure](docs-codecs-known.png)

 ### Load a Page with IPLD Pathing

-DAG-PB is the default data format for IPFS and has some special properties that make it possible to traverse the graph in the same way you would other filesystems.
+DAG-PB is the default data format for IPFS and has some special properties that makes IPFS pathing possible.

 When inspecting a CID, you can both look for named "Links" or specify which node you would like to traverse by identifying the link by the number.